Using AWS Aurora Database Cluster

 Both AWS Aurora DB instances are rebooted (so for a short period of time TeamCity entirely loses connection to the cluster) and

-the original DB instance is started with innodb_read_only flag set (the new reader instance);
+the original DB instance is started in read-only mode (the new reader instance);

 It will take some time for the JVM-specific cache in TeamCity to expire and for the invalid connections to be evicted from the pool.

-When working with a failover cluster, it is recommended you decrease the JVM-specific DNS caching on TeamCity by setting the TTL to 60:
+When working with a failover cluster, it is recommended to decrease the JVM-specific DNS caching on TeamCity by setting the TTL to 60:

 -Dsun.net.inetaddr.ttl=60JVM option to the environment variable.